-The Prime Minister disclosed ing into the negotiations that that after having agreed and no single party would have prepared a draft which was veto over the decisions arrived only to be signed by the two parties, they brought on Sun-day evening 10 points saying that the PNA Central Council was not willing to accept the he said the three-man committee consisted of the President, the Vice-President and it.
-Secretary General of the PNA and had come to the negotating table with a clear mandate of the nine-party Alliance.
+The Prime Minister disclosed day evening 10 points saying that the PNA Central Council was not willing to accept the he said the three-man committee consisted of the President, the Vice-President and the Secretary General of the PNA and had come to the negotiating table with a clear mandule of the nine-party Alliance.

 The Prime Minister said it was irrelevant whether the 10 points were new or important.
-The question was that once an agreement had been reached, it could not be reopened.
+The question was that once an egreement had been reached, it could not be reopened.

-However, he stild he had called a meeting of the Cabinet which was joined by a provincial Chief Ministers a ludic of the CGS, at the CGS at the CGS.
+However, he said he had called ed a meeting of dw Cabinet which was joined by Provinciel Chief Ministers - Judir of Staff the CGS, at 15-104

-WRECKERS AT 1 DRE.
-Leading article of Page 3
+WRECKERS AI = DRE Leading aritide = Page 3